milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Continue dusting.md

 Annelise: "Here, it's called Hiraeth.
 It may not look very interesting at first glance, but I highly recommend it!"

-Annelise: "It's about a young artist named Elara.
+Annelise: "It's about a young artist.
 She experiences these extraordinary dreams where she visits a mystical land called Hiraeth, filled with enchanting mysteries and sights as far as the eye can see."

 Emi: "That sounds fascinating!
 What do you like about it?"

-Annelise: "I really admire Elara's strength!"
+Annelise: "I really admire her strength!"

 Annelise: "Despite being a struggling artist with lots of challenges to overcome, she manages to find inspiration in her journeys to Hiraeth."